BergmannLab/Retina-tortuosity/README.md

 # Summary (revamped for multitrait project)
+In this project, we aim to parametrize retinal vascular morphology using a collection of medically relevant traits.
+We do this by implementing their automatic measurement of a collection in the UK Biobank fundus dataset.

-In the multitrait project, we decoupled image measurement from quality control.
-Also, running GWAS is faster and includes the option of running a minimalistic Affymetrix GWAS for exploration, as well as easy plotting (Manhattan, QQ) and postprocessing of GWAS summary statistics.
+Operationally, (1)  we decoupled image measurement from quality control, and (2) running GWAS is faster and includes the option of running a minimalistic Affymetrix GWAS for exploration, as well as easy plotting (Manhattan, QQ) and postprocessing of GWAS summary statistics.

 ## Previous steps
 We previously processed raw fundus images in two different ways.
 First, using ARIA (Bankhead, 2012), we extracted centerlines of the retinal vasculature.
 Second, using L-WNET (Galdran 2020), we created a pixel-wise artery-vein map of the retinal vasculature.
 Third, using an inhouse CNN (U-Net), we predicted the optic disc position for each fundus image.